Menu

 • VA Survivors Pension Benefits: Surviving spouses and unmarried dependent children of veterans may be eligible for VA Survivors Pension.
 This is a monthly payment for those who meet certain income and net worth limitations.

 Asbestos victims can also pursue legal options outside of the VA for financial help.
-This includes asbestos trust funds, settlements and mesothelioma lawsuits.
+These options include asbestos trust funds and settlements and verdicts from mesothelioma lawsuits.
 Mesothelioma attorneys can help victims navigate options specific to asbestos victims.

-In addition to compensation, family members may also be eligible for other VA benefits, including help with:
+Family members may be eligible for other VA benefits, including help with:

 • Educational or career counseling